Limestone Community High School

 Sheet music is the text book for band.
 Band arrangements are expensive and if a part is lost, it cannot be replaced unless the entire band arrangement is purchased.
 Each student will be given one copy of each piece of music and a folder to place it in.
 You are responsible for the materials loaned to you from the school.
 Music should not be left on your stand or on the floor.

 Our uniforms are very expensive!
 We take a lot of pride in our uniforms and expect you to take good care of them.
 You are responsible for taking care of any school owned items.
 If uniforms are damaged or lost, it is the student’s responsibility to pay for the cost for repair or replacement.
 Hang your uniform neatly on the hanger so that they look good for performances.
 Uniforms will never be taken home without permission from the director.
 Students will be required to wear our band t-shirt under their uniforms.
-Students should also wear black socks and black shoes.
-The required shoe can be purchased through the band boosters for approximately $26.00.
-Black gloves can also be purchased for $2.50 per pair.
-Students should have three pairs on hand to ensure they are not dirty for performances.
+Students should also wear black socks (purchased on your own), black shoes, and gloves.
+The required shoes and gloves are purchased through the Band Boosters at market cost.
+Students should have three pairs on gloves on hand to ensure they are not dirty for performances.
+(Older gloves should be used on brass instruments during rehearsals.)

 All Jewelry should be removed and long hair should be pulled up under your hat.